adambiltcliffe/react-flask-webgame/README.md

 Added functionality
 -------------------

-Add some sort of game configuration step in the lobby instead of instantly starting
+Finish adding some sort of game configuration step in the lobby instead of instantly starting
+* Make initial player_opts actually do something

 Won't add in this (generic) version